npgrosser/houston/README.md

 ```
 Options:
-  -p          Provide info about installed packages as context information
-              (support limited to brew atm)
   -f PATH     Provide file name and its content as context information
   -t          Provide current file tree as context information
   -td INT     Maximum depth of the file tree (unlimited if not explicitly set)